newcleo-dev-team/lbh15/docs/source/learn_more.rst

      In the above equation, the unknows are two, that is, the oxygen concentration :math:`C_O` and the concentration :math:`C_{Me}` of the dissolved metal, thus preventing the direct computation of the solution.
-For achieving a useful correlation, two strategies are proposed and adopted in *lbh15* the user can choose between.
+For achieving a useful correlation, the user can choose between two strategies that are proposed and adopted in *lbh15*.
 They differ on how they treat the chemical activity of the dissolved metal.
 The actual activities at the interface are influenced by how diffusion, convection and mass transfer phenomena interact in the liquid metal boundary layer.
      Ongoing researches are in progress, but currently the exact values for the chemical activities of the dissolved